-Learn about a collaborative public-private-philanthropic partnership that has created a new manufacturing facility on the near northeast side of Indianapolis.
+Multi-sector collaboration presents exciting possibilities.
+Learn about the public-private-philanthropic partnership that built a new manufacturing facility on Indy’s northeast side.
 The $15 million facility, which seeks to employ up to 200 area residents, is owned by Central Indiana Community Foundation, operated by Goodwill of Central & Southern Indiana, and produces medical devices for Cook Medical.
-The employees work for Goodwill, which also provides wraparound service such as mental and physical health support, substance abuse support, soft skills training, and housing stabilization for those in need.
-In January, a study from Indiana University’s Public Policy Institute estimated the plant would have annual economic impact of nearly $26 million for Marion County.
+The employees work for Goodwill, which provides wraparound services such as mental and physical health support, substance use support, soft skills training, and housing stabilization for those in need.
+A new Eskenazi Health facility is being erected next door, providing services for low-income citizens.
+Plus, an on-site grocery store helps the food-insecure neighborhood.
+A study from IU’s Public Policy Institute estimated the plant would have annual economic impact of nearly $26 million for Marion County.

 BONUS: To see this project in real life, sign up for the pre-conference site visit on Monday, September 26.